 Better to feel the vulnerability of not being right—or at least not quite so certain.
 Not knowing is tenderhearted.

 Our map of the world and our place in it is so often too small.
-Our stories have shrunk what is a very big and wild place and left out a lot of tribes and a lot of terrain.
+Our stories have shrunk what is a very big and wild place and left out a lot of terrain.

 Reflect on and update your GPS.
 Connect and realign with your actual beliefs and values, the ones you hold deep down.
 Educate yourself, break the old cycles, cut a new groove.